vigneshbs33/100-days-of-dares-p1-for-learning-/README.md

 # 100 Days of Dares

 ## Description
 The **100 Days of Dares** project is a web application that generates a new dare each day for 100 days.
 Users can complete these dares and leave comments on their experiences.
-At the end of the 100 days, users can view a summary of their comments as a memorable experience.
+At the end of the 100 days, users can view a summary of their comments as a memorable experience (__Note: This page will continue to be updated as I enhance my skills and add more features__).

 ## Features
 - Daily dare generation for 100 days.